A Provably-Correct and Robust Convex Model for Smooth Separable NMF: Numerical Experiments

 \item Across the three datasets, CSSNMF achieves the lowest reconstruction error and the most accurate endmembers ($d_W$), with the highest SSIM on abundance maps.
 SPA is competitive on endmembers when its anchors are cleanly identifiable such as in Samson, but degrades significantly on Jasper and on Urban; SSPA improves over SPA with tuned \texttt{nplp} but remains behind CSSNMF on average.
 These gains come at higher compute for CSSNMF, as noted above.

 \end{enumerate}

 Figure~\ref{fig:jasper-signatures} (resp.
-Figure~\ref{fig:jasper-abundances}) shows the the ground-truth endmember signatures (resp.\ abundance maps) and their estimates by the three algorithms.
+Figure~\ref{fig:jasper-abundances}) shows the ground-truth endmember signatures (resp.\ abundance maps) and their estimates by the three algorithms.
 CSSNMF recovers sharper abundance maps and endmember spectra that adhere more closely to the ground truth.
-The visual results for Urban and Samson are available in the appendix.
+Due to the page limit, the visual results for Urban and Samson are available in Appendix~\ref{app:hsi}.